Openscapes/quarto-website-tutorial/index.md

 ## About

+[Openscapes](https://openscapes.org) is about better science for future us.
+We help researchers reimagine data analysis, develop modern skills that are of immediate value to them, and cultivate collaborative and inclusive research teams as part of the broader global open movement.

-We're developing this tutorial to help folks of different technical skills use quarto for documentation and tutorial building.
+We're developing this tutorial to help folks of different technical skills use [quarto](https://quarto.org) for documentation and tutorial building.
+This tutorial was originally created for both [NASA-Openscapes](https://nasa-openscapes.github.io) researcher support engineers and communications directors at organizations promoting open science.
 The structure follows a previous tutorial [Making free websites with RStudio's RMarkdown](https://jules32.github.io/rmarkdown-website-tutorial/index.html).